EDRN/edrn-bedrock-experiments/README.md

 to skip the menu.

 👉 **Note:** The login afforded by the above command has a limited lifetime.
-If you ever get
+If you ever get something like

     botocore.exceptions.ClientError: An error occurred (ExpiredTokenException) when calling the ListFoundationModels operation: The security token included in the request is expired